Creating and Running a VitePress Project with ServBay

 bashyarn docs:dev --port 8585

-1The dev server will listen on the specified local port (e.g., 8585).
-The terminal will display the local address, usually
+1The dev server starts and listens on the specified port, e.g., 8585.
+The terminal will show the local address, usually

 http://localhost:8585

-Open the ServBay control panel and go to the "Sites" page.
-Click to add a new site configuration.
+Open the ServBay control panel and go to the "Sites" section.
+Add a new site configuration:

-. - Domain: Enter the local domain you want to use in the browser.
-To comply with ServBay’s branding and avoid conflicts, it’s recommended to use the
+- Domain: Enter the local development domain you’d like to use.
+To follow ServBay’s naming and avoid conflicts, use

 .servbay.demo